laurgao/qaoa-weighted-maxcut/README.md

 I used what I dubbed a "lazy cost function" for a good chunk of my QAOA time: `weighted_cost = unweighted_cost * weight`

 It does not output the correct cost, but nevertheless it still works on Cirq... kind of.
-I found this interesting.

-On Cirq, the lazy cost function outputs the correct answer but with less certainty.
+The lazy cost function outputs the correct answer but with less certainty:

 ![Lazy cost function output](img/lazy-cost-function-cirq.png)